 If a digital image is to be linked to business systems, the systems should have recordkeeping functionality or be integrated with recordkeeping systems.
 This will enable the image to have the protections described in the table above and inherited metadata associated with the business processes it forms part of.

 All digital images and their associated metadata need to be included in your organisation’s back-up regime.
 Back-up regimes should be documented and back-up copies maintained to a level of security that will ensure the authenticity of any recovered records.
 System failures should be documented and any use of back-up copies for restoration purposes should be accompanied by verification testing.

-For more information about requirements for digital recordkeeping systems and metadata within business and recordkeeping systems see the Standard on records management and the Managing digital records guidelines.
+For more information about requirements for digital recordkeeping systems and metadata within business and recordkeeping systems see the Standard on records management and the Managing digital images as records guidelines.

 Remember when choosing storage methods that response times required by users should be considered.
 If an image takes 15 minutes to access it will not satisfy user needs.

 Storage of digital images on removable media (e.g. compact discs)